Krasen007/MatchingGameClassic/README.md

 # Matching Game

 Hello this is a game that I built using TypeScript and the Phaser framework.
-Many thanks goes to Casualino for providing expeirence and Ivailo Dimitrov for the project guidence.
+Many thanks goes to Casualino Games for providing experience and Ivailo Dimitrov for the project guidance.
+This is my first dabble in TypeScript and Web games.